kamya-ai/Talk2Text-Live/README.md

-# "Talk2Text Live" 🗣️🔀📝 🗣️🔀📝
+# Talk2Text Live 🗣️🔀📝

-Welcome to the Talk2Text Live 🗣️🔀📝!
+Welcome to Talk2Text Live!
 This Python program utilizes the open-source Whisper model by OpenAI to convert speech into text in real time. 🎙️🔀📝

 ## Prerequisites 📋🔧